Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 • Proficiency in computer and IT systems.

-Novartis is committed to building an outstanding, inclusive work environment and diverse team’s representative of the patients and communities we serve.
+Novartis is committed to building an outstanding, inclusive work environment and diverse team’s representation of the patients and communities we serve.

 Skills Desired